Too few own the wealth of nations, too many own nothing.

 CESJ members are part of a growing global network of citizen-activists, servant leaders and social entrepreneurs.
 While we come from different backgrounds, countries and faiths, we share a vision of human freedom and empowerment based on universal moral principles.
 Membership in CESJ is open to all who support our vision and share our Core Values and Code of Ethics.

-CESJ is proud to be a founding organizational member of the Coalition for Capital Homesteading and the Global Justice Movement (.ORG).
+CESJ is proud to be a founding organizational member of the Coalition for Capital Homesteading and the Global Justice Movement (.ORG), and an organizational partner with Descendants of American Slaves for Economic and Social Justice.
 For those seeking a positive, principled alternative to the current political party system, we also suggest you examine the Platform of the Unite America Party (UAP).
-The UAP has adopted CESJ’s Capital Homestead Act as its economic policy centerpiece, and offers its platform to any candidate or other party.
+The UAP has adopted CESJ’s Economic Democracy Act (formerly called the Capital Homestead Act) as its economic policy centerpiece, and offers its platform to any candidate or other party.
 We encourage you to join those organizations as well as CESJ.